-WI-FI has become such a requirement for restaurants and cafes.
-Particularly among those who have the advantage of working away from the restrictions of an office, sitting in a cafe, and tapping into your creativity as you sip a cup of coffee has become the trend.
+WI-FI has become a requirement for restaurants and cafes.
+Particularly among those who have the advantage of working away from the restrictions of an office, sitting in a cafe, and tapping into their creativity as they sip a cup of coffee has become the trend.
 There are several cafes in Nairobi that serve as a perfect spot for a laptop and chill session, all thanks to their free WI-FI.
 We list some of the top recommendations below.

 The Library is in Sarit Centre, Nairobi.
 Just as its name suggests, this innovative new restaurant combines a library and a restaurant in order to deliver your needs in one location.
-This restaurant offers a free library where you can borrow books from, free Wi-Fi, bottomless coffee/tea and one main meal, all for the price of 1500 shillings per day.
+This restaurant offers a free library where you can borrow books, free Wi-Fi, bottomless coffee/tea, and one main meal, all for the price of 1500 shillings per day.
 You also get a personal pod from 7:30am to 10:00pm.
-Some all-day dining bowls include tofu, teriyaki chicken and perfectly seasoned tagine.
-Click the link to read reviews and find out more about The Library.
+Some all-day dining bowls include tofu, teriyaki chicken, and perfectly seasoned tagine.
+Click this link to read reviews and find out more about The Library.

-Brioche cafe is an all-day dining restaurant in Nairobi, Kenya with a menu that caters for breakfast, lunch and dinner.
+Brioche cafe is an all-day dining restaurant in Nairobi, Kenya with a menu that caters to breakfast, lunch, and dinner.
 It opens by 6am, perfect as an early breakfast spot.
 They uniquely design their meals with a specific keenness and freshness in food and beverage, paying attention to details and customer preferences.
-Brioche cafe serves Caribbean, Lebanese, African and Mediterranean cuisines.
-Click the link to read reviews and find out more about Brioche cafe.
+Brioche cafe serves Caribbean, Lebanese, African, and Mediterranean cuisines.
+Click this link to read reviews and find out more about Brioche cafe.

 Café Kaya is to die for.
 From its interior to its food, it has really set itself apart from other cafes in Nairobi.
-The interior is spiced up with its nautical themed décor and the whole place is just chic.
+The interior is spiced up with its nautical-themed décor and the whole place is just chic.
 It’s a family-friendly restaurant that’s located in Viking House, Westlands.
 Visiting Café Kaya for a meal is definitely the best thing you can do for your taste buds.
-The atmosphere is perfect for a laptop and chill session: very conducive to get some work done.
-Click the link to read reviews and find out more about Café Kaya.
+The atmosphere is perfect for a laptop and chill session: very conducive to getting some work done.
+Click this link to read reviews and find out more about Café Kaya.

 Cj’s restaurant is a beautiful restaurant with electric lighting fixtures and neutral tones.
 Anyone who’s dined here can attest that their generosity with portions is one for the books.
 It currently has 3 locations in Nairobi.
 They have a branch in Village Market, Waterfront Karen, and lastly along Langata road.
 Cj’s is a family-friendly restaurant that serves ambiance on ambiance.
 The blending of their perfectly toned colors and furniture makes the whole place chic and lavish: a perfect place to get some work done with their free wi-fi.
 Click the link to read reviews and find out more about Cj’s.